polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ```

 Also **[or]** will short circuit itself if it reaches a condition that evaluates to true, implying
-none of its conditions afterwards will be considered, since the **[or]** as a while evaluates to true.
+none of its conditions afterwards will be considered, since the **[or]** as a whole evaluates to true.

 ### [not]